-With years of experience testing mattresses and other sleep products from across the United States and Canada, we’ve found that selecting a mattress boils down to finding a model that is tailored to your body type and sleep position and that strikes the right balance between comfort and support.
+With the vast array of mattress options available to shoppers in Canada, the task of choosing the right bed can quickly become overwhelming.
+We’ve narrowed down the list to bring you the best domestically produced models in Canada.
+With years of experience testing mattresses, we’ve found that selecting a mattress boils down to finding a model that is tailored to your body type and sleep position and that strikes the right balance between comfort and support.

 Silk & Snow Hybrid